cpfaff/rbefdata_paper/paper/rbefdata.md

 of species mixtures on system N retention.
 The workflow depicts how to pull data into the R environment, the inspection of datasets metadata and how to upload data and attachments.
-It reconstructs a facet of an analysis that has been published already (Lang et al. 2013)).
-The use case is dealing with data from a small scale experiment called the pilot experiment.
-It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.
+It reconstructs a facet of an analysis that has been published already (Lang et al. 2013).

+Comment cpfaff: improve connection by describing the experiment a bit more maybe put
+         the part from the material and methods into here that Karin sayd that it should be here (proposal rationale)

+Especially domains with a high degree of interdisciplinary interactions and heterogeneity in methods and data like ecology are facing problems in dealing with some highly valuable concepts like ontologies.
+Those potentially can be used to improve or automate some of the most common tasks in analyses starting from finding relevant data to cleaning and merging as well as they can facilitate the exchange of data.

 ## Material and Methods